Martin2p/2025_VPN_Server/README.md

 - Deploy a private VPN gateway on a cloud server
 - Route all client traffic through the German IP
 - Enable secure connections for remote devices
-- Automate setup with scripts
+- Manual setup with clearly documented steps and configuration files

 ## 🛠 Tech Stack